 Click on the "+" sign next to each event to see description.

-- What level of knowledge are you assessing, and how do you assess that level effectively and objectively?
+- What level of knowledge are you assessing, and how do you assess that level effectively?

-- Does the exam provide equal opportunity for students of different learning abilities to show their learning and skill development?
+- Does it provide equal opportunity for students of different learning abilities to show their learning and skill development?